-(1) The future doctor (candidate, who has satisfied all three academic requirements: thesis, viva and public defence, but has not yet completed the formalities of publication) is required to make the thesis available to the academic community.

-(2) This requirement is satisfied if, within one year of the public defence, the future doctor:

-- 1. hands in to the University Library two copies of a documentation card (forms are available from the Library); - delivers to the University Library five bound copies of the thesis, free of charge (printed on durable, wood and acid free paper, with a title page set out in accordance with Appendix 2) for the archive; - 3. guarantees the distribution of the thesis by either: - a) publishing the fundamental ideas and results of the thesis in a internationally recognized scientific journal, - b) delivering to the University Library 20 additional copies of the thesis (75 copies for economics or humanities), free of charge, in the form of books, photocopies or microfiches;

-- c) providing proof that the thesis has been published by a commercial publisher in an edition of at least 25 books, with the publication identified as thesis on the reverse of the title page; - d) publishing the thesis on the internet and sending the thesis and the accompanying metadata to the thesis archive of the Saxon State Library - State and University Library Dresden (Sächsische Landesbibliothek - Staats- und Universitätsbibliothek Dresden).

-(3) In the cases from paragraph 2, letters b) and d), the University Library or the Saxon State Library - State and University Library Dresden gets the right to copy and publish the thesis or to make it available via information networks.

-(4) A University Library official will issue a receipt for the thesis which must be presented at the Centre of Advanced Study and Research.

-(5) In exceptional circumstances, if applied for in writing, the Dean of the relevant Faculty may extend the deadline referred to in paragraph 2 (above).
-At the request of the supervisor, the Faculty Dean can decide on the publication version 2 b) (above).
+- (1) The future doctor (candidate, who has satisfied all three academic requirements: thesis, viva and public defence, but has not yet completed the formalities of publication) is required to make the thesis available to the academic community. - (2) This requirement is satisfied if, within one year of the public defence, the future doctor delivers to the University Library five bound copies of the thesis, free of charge (printed on durable, wood and acid free paper, with a title page set out in accordance with Appendix 2), for the archive and guarantees, in addition, the distribution of the thesis by either: - a) publishing the fundamental ideas and results of the thesis in one or more internationally recognized scientific journals, or - b) delivering to the University Library 20 additional copies of the thesis, free of charge, in the form of books, photocopies or microfiches, or - c) providing proof that the thesis has been published by a commercial publisher (with the publication identified as thesis on the reverse of the title page), or - d) publishing the thesis on the Qucosa document server (http://tubaf.qucosa.de). - (3) In the cases from paragraph 2, letters b) and d), the University Library gets the right, free of charge, to copy and publish the thesis or to make it available via information networks. - (4) A University Library official will issue a receipt for the thesis which must be presented at the Centre of Advanced Study and Research. - (5) In exceptional circumstances, the Dean may, at the written request of the future doctor or the first supervisor, set a longer deadline or a delayed publication with regard to the deadline referred to in paragraph 2 (above).
+At the request of the supervisor, the Dean can decide on the publication version 2 b) (above).
 If the future doctor culpably fails to discharge the obligations set out in paragraph 2 by the stipulated deadline then all rights acquired by the award of the doctorate are lost and the doctorate procedure terminates.